HSF/hsf.github.io/organization/_posts/2022/2022-07-21-coordination.md

 ### Reconstruction and Software Trigger

 - Topical meeting on GNNs for Tracking:
-  - Probably missed the window for the pre-summer meeting (August attendence usually low), will arrange with speaker for a September timeslot
+  - Probably missed the window for the pre-summer meeting (August attendance usually low), will arrange with speaker for a September timeslot

 - **ACTS workshop**, September 26-30 at CERN, registration open
   - Website: <https://indico.cern.ch/event/1184037/>